LOQ9/drone-nomad/README.md

 ## Template Variables

-The following variables could be configured on a nomad template with the following syntax `$(PLUGIN_ADDR)`.
+The following variables could be configured on a nomad template with the following syntax `${VAR_NAME}`.

 | Variable | Description |
 |---|---|